DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-21.md

 The thing was very grievous in Abraham's sight on account of his son.

 ###### v12
 God said to Abraham, "Don't let it be grievous in your sight because of the boy, and because of your servant.
 In all that Sarah says to you, listen to her voice.
-For your offspring will be named through Isaac.
+For your offspring will be named through Isaac[^👂🏼].

 ###### v13
 I will also make a nation of the son of the servant, because he is your child."